Comparison

 Bilateral swap platforms typically rely on users to manually discover counterparties.
 A user creates a swap proposal listing what they have and what they want, then waits for someone to accept.
 Some platforms offer basic matching -- suggesting potential swap partners based on overlapping preferences -- but the matching is still constrained to pairs.

-SWAPS operates continuously across the entire marketplace preference network.
-Every time a user registers inventory or updates their want-list, the living graph is updated and targeted rediscovery runs on affected regions.
-Trade opportunities are surfaced automatically the moment they become possible, without requiring users to browse listings or create proposals.
+SWAPS operates continuously across the entire marketplace.
+Every time a user registers inventory or updates their want-list, trade availability can change.
+Opportunities are surfaced automatically the moment they become possible, without requiring users to browse listings or create proposals.
 The discovery scope is the entire marketplace, not a single user's counterparty search.

 Side-by-Side Comparison